On maximal regularity estimates for quasilinear evolution equations via the integral Bernstein method: A priori estimates for equations with right-hand side in

 \begin{rem} The proof of Theorem \ref{mainintro3} combining the Bernstein method and the Stampacchia approach is new, although it is restricted to $p\geq2$.
 It appeared (in a local form) using a De Giorgi-Moser iteration in several papers \cite{DiBFriedman,Choe} and it covers the whole range $p>1$, see also Lemma VIII.4.1 and VIII.4.2 of \cite{Dib}.
 The authors in \cite{DiBFriedman} pointed out the validity of the $L^\infty$ bound when $m>Np'$ (also under Neumann boundary conditions, without convexity assumptions on the domain), while \cite{Dib} considered $m>N+2$.
 Both papers treated $\gamma\leq p-1$, but all the results were stated without proof, including those for Neumann boundary conditions, cf. Remark 7.4 and Theorem 7.4 in \cite{DiBFriedman}.
 The paper \cite{Misawa} gave the proof of an interior $L^\infty$ bound using similar methods, but under a different growth condition for $H$ depending on $p$ and $N$.
 The description of the parabolic sublinear region defined in the introduction of this manuscript was explained in detail in e.g. \cite{Magliocca}. \end{rem}

-\begin{rem} We observe that Theorem \ref{mainintro2} holds up to the end-point case $\gamma = \ell = \max\left\{\frac{p}2,p-1-\frac{p-2}{N+2} \right\}$.
-Indeed, the main modification concerns the right-hand side of \eqref{main51}: since it has the same growth of the terms appearing on the left-hand side, by tracking back all the constants it would follow (see \eqref{ci}) that the constant $\hat{C_2}$ vanishes as $\mu $ diverges.
-This allows to absorb it on the left-hand side of the inequality. \end{rem}

 \begin{rem}[on the convexity assumption] Let us stress that the hypothesis on the convexity of the domain can be removed in some cases.
 As it can observed in the proof of the main results, such assumption is crucial since, together with the Neumann boundary condition, it guarantees that $\partial_\nu w_\eps <0$ at $\partial \Omega$.
-To avoid such a requirement, one might try to write the equivalent of inequality \eqref{main33} for $z_\eps = w_\eps e^{\lambda d (x)}$ where $d=$dist$(x, \partial \Omega)$ and $\lambda$ is a positive constant depending on the main curvature of $\partial \Omega$.
+To avoid such a requirement, one might try to write the equivalent of inequality \eqref{main33} for $z_\eps = w_\eps e^{\lambda d (x)}$ where $d(x)=\mathrm{dist}(x, \partial \Omega)$ and $\lambda$ is a positive constant depending on the main curvature of $\partial \Omega$.
 Indeed in this case we have $\partial_\nu z_\eps <0$ at $\partial \Omega$ (see for instance \cite{LPSiam}, Lemma 2.4).
 These changes lead to the following inequality

 where the novelty with respect \eqref{main33} relies on the last integral.
+Thus it is possible to achieve the results of Theorem \ref{mainintro1} and \ref{mainintro2} only if we are able to deal with the last term, that requires in turn $1<p\leq 2$. \end{rem}

+\begin{rem} The papers \cite{Alikakos1,Alikakos2,Engler} addressed the preservation of Sobolev regularity as in Theorem \ref{conserv} of a similar quasilinear parabolic model with $f=0$, using an integral Bernstein argument.
+In particular, concerning the geometry of the domain, the paper \cite{Alikakos1} pointed out the significance of the convexity of the ambient space by contructing an explicit domain for which the gradient of solutions to the (model) heat equation with bounded initial gradient can be made arbitrarily large.
+Note that this is not in contrast with the previous remark and our statement of Theorem \ref{conserv}: indeed, in the non-convex case, the constant of the Sobolev a priori estimate depends on the domain, see e.g. the statement of Corollary 2.4 of \cite{PorrCCM} for the case of elliptic equations with zero-th order terms. \end{rem}

-Thus it is possible to achieve the results of Theorem \ref{mainintro1} and \ref{mainintro2} only if we are able to deal with the last term, that requires in turn $1<p\leq 2$. \end{rem} We conclude the paper with the elliptic case and some comments to compare the estimates of Theorem \ref{mainapp} with the known results: \begin{proof}[Sketch of the proof of Theorem \ref{mainapp}] The proof goes along the same steps of the parabolic results.
+We conclude the paper with the elliptic case and some comments to compare the estimates of Theorem \ref{mainapp} with the known results: \begin{proof}[Sketch of the proof of Theorem \ref{mainapp}] The proof goes along the same steps of the parabolic results.
 We summarize here the main changes.
 First, one derives the following integral inequality:

 This follows from Proposition 6.1 in \cite{LPcpde} and testing the $p$-Bochner identity against $(\eps+w_\eps)^\beta$.
 The same steps of the parabolic proof lead to the following inequality

 where